 - 2 large potatoes cut into bite size pieces

 - 3 tablespoons olive oil divided

 - 1 onion finely chopped

 - 2 cloves garlic minced

-- 2 teaspoon fresh ginger grated or minced
+- 2 teaspoons fresh ginger grated or minced

 - 1 green chilli pepper seeds and membrane removed and minced